AIRCentre/JuliaEO/README.md

 * Gitgub: [link](https://github.com/lazarusA)
 * Twitter: [link](https://twitter.com/LazarusAlon)

-## Outcomes
+## Expected Outcomes

-* Capacity building of the AIR Centre and other institutions invited.
+* Capacity building of the AIR Centre and invited institutions.
 * Establish relationships with, and expand the Julia community.
-* Establish the AIRCentre as an active member of that community.
+* Establish the AIRCentre as an active member of the Julia community.
 * Contribute to the development of existing packages.
 * Identify opportunities for the creation of new packages.
 * Strengthen the scientific community/network around the Atlantic/world.
 * Seeding future collaborations.

+## Location

+Speakers will be hosted in [Hotel do Caracol](https://www.hoteldocaracol.com)**** in Angra do Heroísmo, Terceira Island.
+The AIR Centre provides a shuttle for each workshop day in the morning and afternoon.
+The evening networking event will be held in the Historic Centre of the Town of [Angra do Heroísmo](https://en.wikipedia.org/wiki/Angra_do_Hero%C3%ADsmo) ​​inscribed on the UNESCO World Heritage List.

 ## FAQ